gbif-norway/bdq-multirecord-agent/bdq-email-report-service-spec-appsscript.md

 # BDQ Email Report Service

 This document describes the design for a lightweight email-based service that runs Biodiversity Data Quality (BDQ) tests on incoming datasets and replies with results.
+Currently we don't have anything in place apart from a light skeleton.

 ## Overview

 A dedicated Gmail account receives dataset submissions by email.
-A Google Apps Script polls this mailbox every minute and forwards all new emails (including attachments) to the BDQ processing endpoint (running on Google Cloud Run).
-The service then processes the dataset, runs BDQ tests, and replies with the results.
+A Google Apps Script polls this mailbox every minute and forwards all new emails (including attachments) to this BDQ processing endpoint (running on Google Cloud Run).
+This service then processes the dataset, runs BDQ tests, and replies with the results.

 ## Flow